abuicke/caimito/README.md

-A small library of helpful classes for working with Android.
+# caimito: A small library of helpful classes for working with Android.

 To add a dependency on caimito using Maven, use the following: